 i.
 The value of E, and the approach and rationale for the value of E used in the reserve calculation.

 ii.
-For companies that model hedge cash flows using the explicit method, as described in VM-21 Section 9.C.6.a, and have 12 months of experience, an analysis of at least the most recent 12 months of experience and the results of a back-test showing that the model is able to replicate the hedging results experienced in a way that justifies the value used for E. Include at least a ratio of the actual change in market value of the hedges to the modeled change in market value of the hedges at least quarterly.
+For companies that model hedge cash flows using the explicit method, as described in VM-21 Section 9.C.6.a or VM-22 Section 9.C.6.a, and have 12 months of experience, an analysis of at least the most recent 12 months of experience and the results of a back-test showing that the model is able to replicate the hedging results experienced in a way that justifies the value used for E. Include at least a ratio of the actual change in market value of the hedges to the modeled change in market value of the hedges at least quarterly.

 iii.
-For companies that model hedge cash flows using the implicit method, and have 12 months of experience, as described in VM-21 Section 9.C.6.b, the results of a back-test in which (a) actual hedge asset gains and losses are compared against (b) proportional fair value movements in hedged liability, including:
+For companies that model hedge cash flows using the implicit method, and have 12 months of experience, as described in VM-21 Section 9.C.6.b or VM-22 Section 9.C.6.b, the results of a back-test in which (a) actual hedge asset gains and losses are compared against (b) proportional fair value movements in hedged liability, including:

 a) Delta, rho and vega coverage ratios in each month over the back-testing period, which may be presented in a chart or graph.